tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 #### Considerations
 * If your commerce does not have a local entity, it is mandatory to send either the CPF (parameter `transaction.[payer|buyer].dniNumber`) or the CNPJ (parameter `transaction.[payer|buyer].cnpj`) when using [Authorization]({{< ref "payments-api-brazil.md#authorization" >}}) or [Charge]({{< ref "payments-api-brazil.md#charge" >}}).
+* If you don't send any information for the sub-merchants, PayU configures your merchant as sub-merchant.
 * For payments with credit card tokens, include the parameters `transaction.creditCardTokenId` and `transaction.creditCard.securityCode` replacing the information of the credit card (if you process with security code).
 For more information, refer to [Tokenization API]({{< ref "Tokenization-API.md" >}}).
 * By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
 After this feature is enabled for you, send in the request the variable `creditCard.processWithoutCvv2` as true and remove the variable `creditCard.securityCode`.
 * The extra parameter `CIELO_TID` identifies the transaction, this parameter is needed when you want to process voids.